DaoCasino/Whitepaper/DAO.Casino WP.md

 ## 3.3.1.
 Internal method

-Data derived from the blockchain data itself i.e block number, timestamps.
+Data derived from the blockchain data itself i.e. block number, timestamps.

 This method involves the use of current block hash values ​​or hash block.This method is not considered secure because it has a risk of manipulation on behalf of miners.
 See: [http://martin.swende.se/blog/Breaking_the_house.html](http://martin.swende.se/blog/Breaking_the_house.html)